Near-Field Integrated Sensing and Communications: Unlocking Potentials and Shaping the Future

 \section{Conclusions}

-The emergence of ELAA as a prevailing trend in 6G base stations has elevated the significance of the near-field region, where EM waves exhibit spherical wavefront, demanding its utmost attention and consideration.
+The emergence of ELAA as a prevailing trend in 6G base stations has elevated the significance of the near-field region, where EM waves exhibit spherical wavefronts, demanding utmost attention and consideration.
 In light of the 6G vision, ISAC must also account for the near-field impact.
-This paper has expounded upon the potential of near-field ISAC techniques.
+This paper has explored the potential of near-field ISAC techniques.
 Initially, we elucidated the fundamental aspects of the near field and compared its characteristics with those of the far field.
-Subsequently, we highlighted the manifold advantages of the near field for communication and sensing, accompanied by an in-depth examination of pertinent technological studies.
+Subsequently, we highlighted the numerous advantages of the near field for communication and sensing, accompanied by an in-depth examination of relevant technological studies.
 Moreover, our numerical results showcased the superior trade-off performance achieved through near-field ISAC designs, emphasizing the potential for power-saving advantages.
 As we conclude, we underscored some challenges that need to be addressed and identified promising avenues for future research in this domain.
-Given the advancements and insights presented in this study, we firmly believe that near-field ISAC will undoubtedly find broader applications, proving indispensable in harnessing the true potential of 6G and beyond.
-Its integration will undoubtedly contribute to realizing the ambitious goals of future wireless communication systems and pave the way for unprecedented innovation.